Mags-and-Smitty-Clustering-Project/group/readme.md

 4.
 - H_0 : The total residual sugar in and the density of the wine have no relationship to its quality.
 - H_a : The total residual sugar in and the density of the wine have a relationship to its quality.

+**Data Dictionary :**
+fixed_acidity
+volatile_acidity
+citric_acid
+rs
+chlorides
+free_s02
+total_s02
+density
+pH
+sulphates
+alcohol
+quality (score between 0 and 10)